rbeard0330/software_writing/_posts/2022-03-04-max-black-square.md

 The answer section provides two solutions:
 * A simple brute-force solution where you check each pixel for possible squares in descending order of size.
 This solution is O(n<sup>4</sup>).
 There are n<sup>2 </sup> pixels that could be the top-left corner of a square, O(n) sizes of square to consider, and O(n) pixels on the border of such a square to check.
 * An optimized algorithm that precomputes for each pixel the number of consecutive pixels to the right and down from each pixel in the grid.
 With these statistics in hand, it becomes possible to check for the existence of a square of size `s` at a given point in O(1) time by looking at the top-left, bottom-left and top-right pixels and confirming that there are at least `s` consecutive pixels heading in the correct direction.
+This optimization improves the overall runtime to O(n^<sup>3</sup>): O(n<sup>2</sup>) top-left pixels to check, O(n) sizes of square at each pixel, and constant time to check each candidate.

 Is the second solution the optimal one?
-(Or as Tim Roughgarden often asks, "Can we do better?")
-As it turns out, no it's not, and yes we can do better, by building on the precomputation approach of the second solution.
+Or as Tim Roughgarden often asks, "Can we do better?"
+As it turns out, no it's not, and yes we can do better, by building on the precomputation approach of the second solution.[^1]

+[^1]: While I don't know for sure, I suspect that McDowell was aware of this solution, or at least that the optimal solution is not presented in *CtCI*.
+In describing the solutions to these problems, she assiduously avoids describing the fastest solution offered by the book as "optimal" or "optimized," which she typically does when it's true.
+I would speculate that the algorithm presented here was omitted because it's way too elaborate for a solution to a whiteboard problem.

 The inefficiency in the second solution is that it checks for all possible squares of all possible sizes in brute-force manner.
 The method of checking whether a square exists is clever, but all possible squares are checked.
 This approach fails to make use of the full structure of the problem.
 To get some clues about how to improve it, let's look more closely at how the algorithm proceeds.

 The bones of the algorithm look like this.
-There's a full working implementation of this algorithm (and the rest of the code discussed here) on [Github](https://github.com/rbeard0330/max_black_square), but the key ideas are here:
+There's a full working implementation of this algorithm (and the rest of the code discussed here) on [Github](https://github.com/rbeard0330/max_black_square), but the key ideas are below:
 ```python
 def find_largest_square(grid):
     pixel_runs = precompute_pixel_runs(grid)